auranative/aura.js/README.md

     Aura.log('Task completed after 2 seconds.');
 }
 performTask();

-📖 API Reference (Key Functions)FunctionDescriptionExampleselect(selector)Alias for document.querySelector.select('.header')selectAll(selector)Alias for document.querySelectorAll.selectAll('li')on(el, event, handler)Attaches an event listener to an element.on(btn, 'click', fn)toggleClass(el, className)Toggles a class on an element.toggleClass(div, 'active')delay(ms)Returns a Promise that resolves after ms milliseconds.await delay(100)isEmail(str)Checks if a string is a valid email format.isEmail('test@a.co')mapAsync(arr, fn)Runs a map operation asynchronously (in parallel).mapAsync(urls, fetch)For a full list of features, including utilities for arrays, objects, and types, please refer to the Documentation.🤝 ContributingWe welcome contributions!
+📖 API Reference (Key Functions) Function Description Example select(selector) Alias for document.querySelector.select('.header')selectAll(selector)
+Alias for document.querySelectorAll.selectAll('li')on(el, event, handler) Attaches an event listener to an element.on(btn, 'click', fn) toggleClass(el, className) Toggles a class on an element.toggleClass(div, 'active')delay(ms)
+Returns a Promise that resolves after ms milliseconds.await delay(100)isEmail(str) Checks if a string is a valid email format.isEmail('test@a.co')mapAsync(arr, fn) Runs a map operation asynchronously (in parallel).mapAsync(urls, fetch) For a full list of features, including utilities for arrays, objects, and types, please refer to the Documentation.
+Contributing We welcome contributions!
 Whether it's reporting a bug, suggesting a new feature, or submitting a pull request, your help is appreciated.
-Please see our CONTRIBUTING.md for guidelines on how to get started.📝 LicenseAura.js is open-source software licensed under the MIT License.1MIT License
+Please see our CONTRIBUTING.md for guidelines on how to get started.
+📝 License Aura.js is open-source software licensed under the MIT License.1MIT License

 Copyright (c) 2024 Tayyab Nasir